Kirandeepkaur001/Kirandeepkaur001.github.io/linux/day7.md

   | **IPv4** | Internet Protocol version 4 | 192.168.0.1                    |
   | **IPv6** | Internet Protocol version 6 | 2001:0db8:85a3::8a2e:0370:7334 |

-# Network IP and Host IP
+# Network ID and Host ID
 In computer networks (especially in IP addresses), an IP address is divided into two parts:

   ### **_1. Network ID_**